-- insert some register information related to the solution to be assessed with the RQAT (official name of the solution, the Solution Provider, his/her name, the Informant - i.e. who provided the information for the RES Assessment, and the date of the Reusability Assessment); - 2. choose the reuse scenario that better fit the assessment purpose (guidelines and examples are described directly in the RQAT and in the screenshot below).
+1. insert some register information related to the solution to be assessed with the RQAT (official name of the solution, the Solution Provider, his/her name, the Informant - i.e. who

+2. choose the reuse scenario that better fit the assessment purpose (guidelines and examples are described directly in the RQAT and in the screenshot below).